 There’s almost £5 billion of funding available to help UK businesses as part of the government’s commitment to reach net zero emissions by 2050.
 The funding will be awarded to businesses investing in green technologies to increase energy efficiency or reduce carbon emissions.
 The list is constantly being updated as new funding becomes available.
 You can find out what’s currently available to small businesses by visiting the government’s website here.

 As well as government grants, there are loads of other organisations that can help your business become more sustainable.
 This help comes in many different forms including memberships, discounts, grants, and interest-free loans.
+Learn more about the green grants and loans available to small businesses here.

 The initiatives available to small businesses vary depending on where you are in the UK.
 A good way to stay up to date with the latest sustainability initiatives in your area is to join your local chamber of commerce.
 This network exists so business can connect, support each other and share new share opportunities.